WhereSoftwareGoesToDie/machiavelli/README.markdown

 #### Backends
 A backend is a flatfile or json feed from a website.
 For Machiavelli to work it's magic, it needs to know two things about any particular backend:
- * How to get a list of sources - or metrics -  available for graphing, and
+ * How to get a list of available metrics, and
- * A stream of data-points for any particular metric, in the form `[{epoch, y}, ..]`
+ * How to get a data set for a particular metric

 Machiavelli currently has modules supporting the following backend types:
  * Graphite
- * "Simple" json feed
+ * A "simple" json feed (dummy sinatra application, see Installation)
- * flatfile (csv)
+ * flat files, e.g. comma delimited datapoints.

 ### Graphs
 Once a metric source has been obtained, it can be fed to a graph.
 This is done by a series of ruby classes, views and javascript files in order to manipulate and display the data.
 These can be toggled on the fly in the user interface, as required.

-Machiavelli includes these graphing libraries:
+Machiavelli current includes these graphing libraries:
  * Cubism (for horizon charts)
  * Rickshaw (for standard, and stacked charts).